 Antidepressants are the most commonly prescribed type of medication for treating depression.
 These drugs can help to improve mood by restoring the balance of chemicals in the brain.

 Also known as “talk therapy,” this type of treatment involves meeting with a therapist to discuss thoughts, feelings, and behaviors.
 Through this process, people suffering from depression can learn new coping skills and ways of thinking that can help to improve mood and functioning.

 If you or someone you know is struggling with depression, it’s important to seek help from a mental health professional.
 Depression treatment programs can provide the support and resources needed to manage this condition and improve quality of life.

-Depression can be screened by primary care physicians and diagnosed in just one doctor visit.3 There is no need to feel a level of shame in getting treatment for depression.
-Doctors understand that depression does not result as a personal flaw, it is a legitimate condition of the mind, and it can be effectively treated, often in relatively simple processes.
+Depression can be screened by primary care physicians and diagnosed in just one doctor visit.
+There is no need to feel any level of shame in getting treatment for depression.
+Medical professionals understand that depression is not a personal flaw, but rather a legitimate condition of the mind.
+Depression can be effectively treated with the right balance of medication and therapy.

 If you or a loved one struggles with depression, we are here for you.
 Call our toll-free helpline 24 hours a day at 269.280.4673.
 Our admissions coordinators are ready to answer your questions and help you build the healthy coping skills you need.
 You are not alone on your journey to recovery—instead, here, you can find support and guidance.